What is endodontics?

 Our new 3D system enables us to perform a wider range of diagnoses and treatments in our office, helping to reduce multiple visits.
 The CS 9300 scanner allows us to choose the field of view, or scanning area, that best suits your specific treatment needs.
 This helps to limit your radiation exposure because we are focusing specifically on your area of concern.

 The CS 9300 system brings the latest 3D technology to Endo Excellence, providing unmatched visualization of anatomical detail which aids in treatment planning and helps us to better explain the particulars of your case, as well as address any questions you may have.
-Dr. Sara Fonseca, DDS can use this innovative technology to quickly and easily share 3D images of the area of concern with your referring doctor – allowing the doctors to collaborate on your care, improving your experience, and delivering a positive treatment outcome.
+Drs.
+Sara Fonseca, DDS and Adnan Kazim, DMD can use this innovative technology to quickly and easily share 3D images of the area of concern with your referring doctor – allowing the doctors to collaborate on your care, improving your experience, and delivering a positive treatment outcome.